Common Bill Format (CBF)

 Cost columns

-There are five cost category columns cost, discounted_cost, amortized_cost, discounted_amortized_cost, and on_demand_cost.
-Only cost is required, but the others may be used to help smooth out charges not directly associated with the use of cloud services.
+The cost category columns are described in this section.
+Only cost is required.
+The others may be used to help smooth out charges not directly associated with the use of cloud services.

 cost/cost